VirusTotal/yara/docs/modules/pe.rst

     Individual resources can be accessed by using the [] operator.
 Each resource object has the following attributes:

+    .. c:member:: rva

+        The RVA of the resource data.

     .. c:member:: offset

         Offset for the resource data.
+This can be undefined if the RVA is invalid.

     .. c:member:: length